Last Updated on February 14, 2022

 Potassium grand total: 2904

-Some simple shifts can change the nutrient profile of this diet pretty dramatically.
-Look back at that list of potassium-rich foods, and you’ll notice that adding some beans, greens, and fruits to your diet can add a lot of potassium as well as antioxidants, vitamins, and minerals like magnesium that benefit your health in myriad ways.
+Some simple shifts can change the nutrient profile of this diet pretty dramatically and help you get more of the health benefits of potassium.
+Look back at that list of foods rich in potassium, and you’ll notice that adding some beans, greens, and fruits to your diet can add a lot of potassium as well as antioxidants, vitamins, and minerals like magnesium that benefit your health in myriad ways.

 1. Rethink breakfast